subhasisbanik/google-photos-migrator/README.md

 2. For each "media file":

    a.
-Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field
+Look for a corresponding JSON metadata file and if found, read the `photoTakenTime` field

    b.
 Copy the media file to the output directory